ttimasdf/git-repo/README.md

 easier to work with Git.
 The repo command is an executable Python script that you can put anywhere in your path.

+This fork was enhanced to add:
+1. A `repo push` command that performs an ordinary push of the topic branch on all repositories.
+This allows you to push the topic branches to GitHub or GitLab, where you can create a pull request or merge request and get your code reviewed.
+The existing `repo upload` command continues to upload to Gerrit as usual.
+2. All operations are executed in the same order as defined in the manifest file.
+In particular, `repo push` and `repo upload` push to the repositories in the same order that the ``<project>`` elements appear in the manifest file.

 * Homepage: <https://gerrit.googlesource.com/git-repo/>
 * Mailing list: [repo-discuss on Google Groups][repo-discuss]
 * Bug reports: <https://bugs.chromium.org/p/gerrit/issues/list?q=component:repo>